thoughtco/statamic-starter-kit/README.md

 - **Contact:**
   - Basic fields for main points of contact
 - **Mailing List:**
-  - Choose provider (currently Campaign Monitor or MailChimp)
+  - Choose provider (currently Campaign Monitor)
   - Fill in the API Details as requested.
   - This then hooks into the Newsletter form and sends the information to the relevant provider.
   - Please test this is working to the relevant list.